Chuck Hooper, a Senturus lead Tableau trainer, outlines how to create a Harvey Balls chart in Tableau to indicate product attribute ratings.

 Tool C wins!

 Interested in learning more about Tableau?
-Our free webinar Tips for Tableau Beginners highlights tips for dashboard design with Tableau Desktop and how to use Tableau to take raw data and quickly make engaging, actionable visuals.
-This webinar demonstrates how to connect to various data sources and core techniques for visualizing data using the Tableau canvas.
+Our on-demand webinar Tips for Tableau Beginners highlights tips for dashboard design with Tableau Desktop and how to use Tableau to take raw data and quickly make engaging, actionable visuals.
+It demos how to connect to data sources and core techniques for visualizing data using the Tableau canvas.

 Need additional Tableau training?
-We offer regularly scheduled online beginning and advanced courses as well as onsite, custom training.
+We offer beginning and advanced instructor-led, online courses as well as self-paced, onsite and custom training.

 Chuck Hooper’s career includes over five decades of business and IT experience.
 He started Tableau’s Professional Services consulting organization and was a Tableau Zen Master from 2012-2014.
 He conducts training sessions on the use of Tableau Software products, and does speaking engagements on visual analytics, data warehouse design, and other business intelligence topics at both the technical and the executive levels.